DocWatch/FbDocWatch/doc/messenger-platform/messenger-extension/README.md

 Number

-You can learn how to decrypt the data by following the [detailed decrypting guide here](/docs/messenger-platform/payments-reference#decrypting).
+You can learn how to decrypt the data by following the [ detailed decrypting guide here ](/docs/messenger-platform/payments-reference#decrypting) .

 ##  Process Payment

 If you're using Stripe or Paypal, you must use this method to process their payment.
 When the person completes the transaction on your page (e.g., taps a